Repeated mergers of black hole binaries: implications for GW190521: Merger Chain Statistics

 To estimate the likelihood of encountering Snowball-like chains in typical compact star clusters, we consider our full set of $N=58$ simulations and construct a probability density function of merger chain length.
 We define the merger chain length $L$ as the total number of BHB mergers involved in producing the final multi-generation BH.
-Based on this definition Snowball has a chain length of seven.
+Based on this definition, Snowball has a chain length of seven.
 We also denote the generation of a BH as $\text{BH}_{\text{gen}}$.
 Across all 58 simulations, we observe 18 chains with $L=1$, 28 chains with $2 \leqslant L \leqslant 4$, and Snowball with $L=7$.
-Table \ref{tab:BH_generation_table} lists the number of merger chains both with and without gravitational recoil taken into account in post processing.
-In particular, we highlight the presence of four chains of length $L=4$ and the absence of chains with $5\leqslant L \leqslant 6$.
-Moreover, only three chains involve two BHs with $\text{BH}_{\text{gen}} > 1$, because BHs with BH$_{\rm gen} \geqslant 2$ constitute a small fraction of the BH population.